eneam/mboxviewer/ReadMe.markdown

 * find user defined text in the message and highlight all occurrences;
 * search mails by user defined date range and text in the subject, sender, recepient, cc, bcc, message text and text attachments;
 * support for header fields and body text encoded with any Windows supported character sets/page codes;
-* support for composing mail list from single or multiple search results and archiving if desired;
+* ability to compose mail list from single or multiple search results and archiving if desired;
-* support for setting Message Window position to Bottom, Right or Left;
+* ability to set Message Window position to Bottom, Right or Left;
 * ability to merge/concatenate multiple archive files and remove duplicate mails;

 License